kamailio/kamailio-wiki/docs/cookbooks/5.4.x/core.md

 ### mem_join

-If set to 1, memory manger (e.g., q_malloc) does join of free fragments.
+If set to 1, memory manager (e.g., q_malloc) does join of free fragments.
 It is effective if MEM_JOIN_FREE compile option is defined.

 It can be set via config reload framework.